 Ultimately which pharmacy chain you decide to visit, and will keep visiting, will come down to personal preferences, as well as other factors such as location and budget, meaning that it’s always best to shop around to ensure that you’re getting the deal, and the best service.

 Photo Credit: Syda Productions/shutterstock.com, Aleksandar Karanov/shutterstock.com

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have visited and made a purchase from a physical pharmacy in the last month – in this case, 2,542 people.
+Canstar Blue surveyed 6,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have made a purchase from a pharmacy in the last 6 months (refers only to physical pharmacies, not online ones) – in this case, 5,280 people.

 Consumer News - April 24th

 Increasing concerns about obesity and sugar consumption have seen many soft drink brands change their ingredients to low or zero calorie sweeteners instead of sugar, but new evidence suggests that some artificial sweeteners may have …– Read more

 For those who are torn between getting a six pack of beer and a six pack of abs, you’ll be interested in the latest research from Cancer Council Victoria that claims low-carb beer isn’t as …– Read more